Audiu/YetAnotherStatsDClient/README.md

 ## How do we use it?

+You can get it from [NuGet](https://www.nuget.org/packages/Audiu.YetAnotherStatsDClient).
+Just install using your favourite package manager (shout out to the brilliant [Paket](https://fsprojects.github.io/Paket/) package manager!)

 This is a quick example of our setup using the wonderful [SimpleInjector](https://simpleinjector.org/index.html) library

 ```csharp